coin100-dao/.github/profile/README.md

 ---

 ## Conclusion
 COIN100 (C100) offers a robust and transparent mechanism for investors to gain diversified exposure to the top 100 cryptocurrencies.
-Through its rebasing supply model, fee-based treasury and liquidity growth, and streamlined public sale mechanics, C100 stands as a reliable and scalable index fund in the decentralized finance ecosystem.
+Through its rebasing supply model, fee-based treasury and liquidity growth, multiple liquidity pool support, and streamlined public sale mechanics, C100 stands as a reliable and scalable index fund in the decentralized finance ecosystem.
 With a clear governance roadmap and community-driven initiatives, C100 is poised to evolve and adapt, ensuring long-term stability and value for its holders.
 Join the COIN100 community today and be part of the future of decentralized index investing.

 ---